Jake-loranger/AirportWeather/README.md

 1. UI Layout needs to be refactored to enable dynamic response to landscape mode and cross-platform compatibility (iPad, iPhone Max)
 2. Can add the same airport to recents twice if you exclude the K (KSEA, SEA)
 3. TableView's borders wouldn't reach the leadingAnchor of the view
+4. TabBar hides the bottom of the TableView on ForecastVC

+## Future Improvements
+1. Combine Search and Recents views
+2. Display full airport name
+3. Map as an option on the SegmentControlBar

 ## Time Sheet
 - June 17th